December 21, 2016

 Sons of Koolhaas, Saarinen Explore Fathers’ Works in New Documentaries

-Eric Saarinen and Tomas Koolhaas have produced visually-stimulating architectural documentaries that explore their parents' minds and works.
+Eric Saarinen and Tomas Koolhaas have both produced visually-stimulating architectural documentaries that give unique insight into their parents’ minds and works.

 Still from Eero Saarinen: The Architect Who Saw the Future

 The relationship between a parent and child has been explored countless numbers of times—in therapy, yes, but also in literature, movies and all sorts of artistic media.
 This year, two documentaries, by sons of famous architects, explored this often fraught bond.
 The sons are not just parts of the movies on-screen, but are the filmmakers, directors and curators of photography, visuals and narrative.
 The results are not just interesting explorations of familial relationships and architectural works, but visually arresting films that aim to transform their parent’s works, which are static and solid, into something as dynamic and ethereal as moving image.